500.08 - Use of Email

 • Do not accept credit card numbers sent in email for payment purposes.

-• Do not create rules that enable automated forwarding to non-WCM email accounts.
+• Do not create rules that enable automated forwarding to email accounts not affiliated with WCM

-• Do not send confidential data to any party via email without using encryption.
+• Do not send High Risk Data to any party via email without using encryption.

 • Do not use personal email addresses, such as Gmail or Yahoo!, for work-related communications.

 In order to align WCM with generally accepted email standards, ITS limits the size of all outgoing and incoming email messages, including attachments, to 25 megabytes (MB).
-Many email systems cannot receive large emails and often do not provide feedback to the sender that the system has rejected the message.
-By aligning with the industry common practice of limiting email sizes, users should have a higher success rate in sending and receiving email.
-If attachments larger than 25 MB need to be sent via email, WCM’s File Transfer Service should be used.
+If attachments larger than 25 MB need to be sent via email, the Secure File Transfer Service should be used.

-Individuals transmitting confidential or high risk data may add a confidentiality notice to the footer of their email in order to notify the recipient of the sensitivity of the data contained within the message.
-The following language is recommended for use in an email signature:
+Individuals transmitting High Risk Data may add a confidentiality notice to the footer of their email in order to notify the recipient of the sensitivity of the data contained within the message.
+The following language is approved and available for use in an email signature:

 Confidentiality Notice: This email transmission, and any documents, files, or previous email messages attached to it, may contain confidential and/or privileged information and may be legally protected from disclosure.
 Any unauthorized review, use, disclosure, or distribution is strictly prohibited.
 If you are not the intended recipient, or a person responsible for delivering it to the intended recipient, please contact the sender by reply email and destroy all copies of the original message, including any attachments.